WhereTheHoesAt/xbox-message/README.md

 A list of events that can be emitted by the XboxMessage class can be found below.

-- 'message' - emitted when a message is recieved
+- 'message' - emitted when a message is received
 - 'messageDelete' - emitted when a message is deleted
-- 'event' - emitted when an event has been recieved from a subscribed resource
+- 'event' - emitted when an event has been received from a subscribed resource

 ```js
 client.on('message', (message) => {